 Understand Marketing in Packaging Box Design and Printing

-Packaging design is more than just creating something beautiful, it’s about selling a product.
-If you’re planning to open a restaurant, the first thing you would consider isn’t the decor, but marketing: What kind of food are you serving?
+If you’re planning to open a restaurant, the first thing you must understand is marketing.
+What type of food will you serve?
 Who are your target customers?
-Where should the restaurant be located?
+Where will your restaurant be located?

 What Are You Selling?